semuxproject/semux-core/README.md

 ## Contribute

 Anyone is welcome to contribute to this open source project in the form of peer review, testing and patches.
-Please see the [contributing](./github/contributing.md) guide for more details.
+Please see the [contributing](./.github/contributing.md) guide for more details.

+If you found a bug, please use this [issue template](./.github/issue_template.md)

 ## Wallet Localization